In this assignment you will write Python code to generate an STL file

 look something like this:

 Modify the parameters a bit to customize your duck.
 Print out your

-duck on the Cube.
+duck on the 3D printer of your choice.

 What to Hand In

 Collect the following into a zip file and submit via AutoLab:

 Your Python source code.